 The distinction is significant.
 According to Chassidic lore, when G-d commanded Moshe to acquire an esrog, the faithful servant questioned where he could procure one in the desert.
 A cloud whisked away to Calabria and returned with the finest of the species.
 Since then, many Chabad and other Chassidic sects prefer these esrogs from Italy’s lowest region, the toe of the boot.

-For the last 42 years, Rabbi Moshe Lazar has supervised the Italian operation.
+For 40+ years, Rabbi Moshe Lazar has supervised the Italian operation.
 He travels 1,100 kilometers from his home in Milan to the fields of Calabria several times annually.
 “If we wouldn’t have to worry about grafting,” he explains fieldside, “we could make two phone calls and have an entire shipment ready instantly.”

 The esrog tree’s delicate nature and shallow roots give it a significantly shorter, less stable life expectancy.
 Farmers, therefore, are tempted to graft the tree to one of its hardier cousins, say a lime or mandarin orange tree.
 But grafting makes the fruit unkosher for use in this mitzvah.
 Rabbinic inspectors check each tree’s roots to ensure that the fruit is genetically pure.

 Since he was 14, Efrayim Keller has spent each summer inspecting row after row of esrog tree.
 He used to come with his father, and now he sometimes brings his own children.
 The fruits he picks are packed and shipped back to America with individual certificates from the Italian government.
 Come Sukkot, they can be found around the United States and as far away as Manchester, Bangkok, and Costa Rica.